Kong/terraform-provider-konnect/docs/resources/gateway_target.md

 - `target` (String) The target address (ip or hostname) and port.
 If the hostname resolves to an SRV record, the `port` value will be overridden by the value from the DNS record.
 Requires replacement if changed.
 - `updated_at` (Number) Unix epoch when the resource was last updated.
 Requires replacement if changed.
 - `upstream` (Attributes) Requires replacement if changed. (see [below for nested schema](#nestedatt--upstream))
 - `weight` (Number) The weight this target gets within the upstream loadbalancer (`0`-`65535`).
 If the hostname resolves to an SRV record, the `weight` value will be overridden by the value from the DNS record.
-Requires replacement if changed.
+Default: 100; Requires replacement if changed.

 <a id="nestedatt--upstream"></a>
 ### Nested Schema for `upstream`